-*** I am getting upward of 20 requests a day.
+*** I am getting many requests.
 If you send a copy and paste request, I will send you a copy and paste reply.
 If you are not verified, I will do the same.
 There are simply too many people requesting than I can handle, so if you want to be taken seriously by me, please write me a serious request. ***

 It's a very difficult field to fill out, but I will try and give you a little background on what, where and why I travel.

 I was born and grew up in the magnificent city of Melbourne, Australia.

 My father instilled the travel bug early in me, taking me on an extended trip to Scotland for a few months when I was five.
 He's taken me back a few times over the years to visit and I stared to get a thrust of knowledge.
 How does the rest of us live?

 I travelled to Denmark as part of an international Scout exchange and in 1999 and got to taste conventional Europe for the first time.

 In 2005 my partner at the time suggest we go to Japan for a year.
 I proposed we would if my university application was denied, expecting to get into Uni without a problem.
 When I was knocked back I found myself committed and flew off to Tokyo.
 A decision I never regretted as it was a turning point for me and my life hasn't been the same ever since.

 In 2008 I took to the road in my first long backpacking trip.
 I started in Cape Town, South Africa and over six months went up to Nairobi, Kenya and everywhere in between.
 It was a eye opening experience and a lot of fun.
 I went to Victoria Falls which I think is the most spectacular place I've ever visited and loved every moment of my time in Zanzibar.